thuem/THUNDER/docs/README.md

 <p>

 THUNDER can be compiled into single-float precision version or double-float precision version, by <code>SINGLE_PRECISION</code> variable.
 The default version is single-float precision.
-However, you may force it compiling into double-float precision version, by adding parameter <code>-DSINGLE_PRECISION="off"</code> during configuring using **cmake**.
+However, you may force it compiling into double-float precision version, by adding parameter <code>-DSINGLE_PRECISION="off"</code> during configuring using <b>cmake</b>.

 </p>